Rduanchen/BBC_Content_Crawler/README.md

-# BBC News Crawler
+# BBC News Scraper

-This project is a simple web crawler for extracting news titles and content from the BBC News website.
+This project is a simple web scraper for extracting news titles and content from the BBC News website.
-Please note that this crawler is designed for educational purposes and may not comply with the BBC's terms of service.
+Please note that this scraper is designed for educational purposes and may not comply with the BBC's terms of service.
 Use it responsibly and ensure you have permission to scrape their content.

 ## Features